Lime Lighter Technical Support and Tips

 Preparing Files for the Lime Lighter

-In general, preparing files for the Lime Lighter is a lot like
+In general, preparing files for the Lime Lighter is much like

 preparing files for GOODFEEL.

-starting point is because we have a lot of resources for
+starting point is because we have many resources for

 preparing files for GOODFEEL.